exonum/exonum-doc/src/get-started/first-java-service.md

 several nodes locally with the same (not yet existing) artifacts directory?

-It is somewhat annoying to always have to create the dir :-) -->
+It is somewhat annoying to always have to create the dir :-)

+Possibly, we can use ./artifacts (outside testnet/) so that it does not get cleaned by either ./start-testnet.sh or mvn clean.
+-->

 <!--